Curtains (1983 film): Plot

 Later that day, a drunk Matthew rides away on a snowmobile in search of Christie.
 Patti is given an impromptu audition with Stryker and nearly explodes with anger when he mocks her ability to act, not even giving her a chance to start.
-While Tara and Laurian are practicing, Brooke discovers Christie's severed head in a toilet bowl.
+While Tara and Laurian are rehearsing, Brooke discovers Christie's severed head in a toilet bowl.
 She frantically informs Stryker of what she has seen, but when they go back to the bathroom, the toilet is empty.
 Exploiting Brooke's vulnerability, Stryker seduces the frightened actress.
 Meanwhile, Tara and Patti ponder Brooke's reason for claiming that Christie is dead, suspecting foul play.
 Later on, while Laurian is dancing in her room upstairs, the killer sneaks in and stabs her to death.

 After having sex, Brooke and Stryker are both shot dead by a figure in a robe.
 They fall from the second floor, with Stryker's body crashing through a window downstairs.
-Tara subsequently discovers the bodies of Brooke and Stryker, as well as Matthew, who had been murdered off-screen.
+Tara subsequently discovers the bodies of Brooke and Stryker, as well as Matthew.
 She attempts to flee the property but discovers the cars inoperable and covered in snow.
 Panicked, she takes shelter in Stryker's expansive prop shed, where she discovers Laurian's body among the hanging mannequins and is pursued by the killer.
 The killer ambushes Tara three times and she is able to fight them off, before hiding in a ventilation duct.
 Thinking she has outsmarted the killer, Tara begins to climb out of the duct, only to be pulled back in and murdered with an axe, her screams echoing throughout the prop shed.

-A short time later, Samantha and Patti drink champagne in the kitchen, discussing Audra's insanity.
-Samantha tells Patti about Stryker's treachery for having abandoned her.
-She also admits to having killed Stryker and Brooke.
-Patti seems disappointed and angered by Samantha's confession, before revealing she had murdered the other women to win the role of Audra.
-She then proceeds to stab Samantha to death.
-Afterward, Patti is revealed to have been committed to a mental hospital, where she performs a monologue from "Audra" for the patients, who pay her no mind.
+Shortly after, Samantha finds Patti in the kitchen, and the two drink champagne together while discussing Audra's insanity.
+Samantha tells Patti about Stryker's treachery for having abandoned her, then admits to having killed both Stryker and Brooke out of rage.
+Patti seems disappointed and angered by Samantha's confession, before revealing she herself has murdered the other women to eliminate her competition.
+The disturbed Patti corners Samantha in the kitchen and stabs her to death with a butcher knife.

+Some time later, Patti, now incarcerated in a psychiatric hospital, performs a monologue from Audra for her fellow patients, who pay her no mind.